wannahappyaroundme/Garden_of_Eden_V3_Page/MARKETING.md

 "The AI revolution has a dark side: every powerful AI assistant requires you to upload your data to the cloud.
 ChatGPT, Claude, Gemini - they all train on your conversations.
 Your private thoughts, your code, your creative work - all processed on someone else's servers.

-Eden Proejct was built to solve this problem.
+Eden Project was built to solve this problem.
 It's a privacy-first desktop AI assistant inspired by Tony Stark's JARVIS, but designed for everyone.

 **Here's how it works:**